Hello and welcome to the podcast of the Load Seaters episode 1272 for Monday the 13th of October 2025.

 Because you've lost faith in Christianity and become liberals instead.

-Because under the rules of liberalism, uh religion is a matter of opinion rather than the defining aspect of your identity.
+Because under the rules of liberalism, religion is a matter of opinion rather than the defining aspect of your identity.

-So Shabana Mahmoud is much more honest than a liberal because she will say that my values, my beliefs, my political objectives come from my religion.
+So Shabbana Mahmoud is much more honest than a liberal because she will say that my values, my beliefs, my political objectives come from my religion, which, you know, I agree.

-That's that's true for me as well.
+That's true for me as well.

 Right.